keeganmjgreen/3D-Printed-Sensors-Development-Platform/Using-Conductive-Paint.md

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Safety/ANSI_Caution_Header_-_1998.svg" alt="Caution" style="zoom:25%;" />

     **Caution:** Be extremely careful not to spray up water contaminated with conductive paint, especially toward yourself.
+Failure to do so may result in conductive paint in your eyes or on your skin.